Tarnadas/simple-amm-near/README.md

 This is a simple Automated Market Maker (AMM) Smart Contract that supports swapping two tokens.
 The owner of the Smart Contract can add liquidity via sending the appropriate token.
-All other users can then swap via
+All other users can then swap via sending one of the respective token.

 ## Building